minzhou1003/ec601-project/MASKrcnn_model/README.md

 ## Moving Forward

-This project is a work in progress, as machine learning is an extremely time consuming process each iterations can take weeks
+This project is a work in progress, as machine learning is an extremely time consuming process each iterations can take weeks however I will attempt to continue fintuning the model to achieve better results.

 ## Authors